 Life in your years

 Someone once said that it's not the "years in your life, but the life in your years" that matters.
+This seems particularly true when you think about health.
 Good health is one of those things that you take for granted when you have it, but miss it almost more than anything else when it's gone.
+As the population ages, and the percentage of people over the age of 60 increases, concerns for seniors are often at the forefront of the healthy eating debate.
+As we age, our bodies change and the necessity for eating healthy becomes more critical...
 Read more...

 *Eat a variety of fresh, whole foods, including selections from the five food groups—Vegetables, Fruits, Grains, Meat/Legumes and Dairy.